Last Updated June, 2020

 The level of poverty in the country is high.
 And we clearly see its presence in Tbilisi.
 There are cute streets with pretty cafes, trendy shops, and expensive cars parked nearby.
 But once you turn around the corner, you find yourself among the shacks where families live on $5 a day.

 There are also so many abandoned and neglected buildings that are totally falling apart all over Tbilisi.
 You can find them everywhere and should be careful when walking nearby.
 If you are visiting Tbilisi as a tourist, seeing these houses may be an attraction.
 But if living long-term, running into them every day for some people is not that fun.

-Lots of stray dogs, absolutely unsustainable development and living by many, loads of dogs’ poop on the streets, high level of pollution and trash don’t make Tbilisi that comfortable.
-Of course, if you are like us and care at all.
+Lots of stray dogs, absolutely unsustainable development and living by many, loads of dogs’ poop on the streets, high level of pollution, and trash don’t make Tbilisi that comfortable.
+Of course, if you are like us and that matters at all.

 One of the Least Eco-Friendly Cities in the World